 - Steck-Vaughn’s Health, Nutrition, and P.E.series has worksheets, directions for hands-on experiments, reading passages, and bulletin board patterns.
 The book for grades 3-4 has a skeleton worksheet.

-Bring in art with this Skeleton Drawing lesson plan, and you’ll have a balanced lesson.
+Bring in art with this Skeleton art lesson plan, and you’ll have a balanced lesson.